tmad4000/Telehackathon2/README.md

 **payment by text**
 text_get_with_payment()
-<text the number / id --> TURN OFF THE LAMP\n235123123 is my online transaction number>
+<text the number / id --> MAKE THE COFFEE MAKER ON AND MAKE COFFEE\n235123123 is my online transaction number>